WebberZone/top-10/readme.txt

 * Features:
 	* New tracker using a properly enqueued `.js` file.
 Two inbuilt options to use query variables or ajaxurl to process the counts
+	* Shortcode and the widget now have an added parameter for 'offset'.
+This is useful if you would like to display different widgets/shortcodes but not always start from the first post

 * Bug fixes:
 	* Attachments now work with the widget and elsewhere